The Difference Between Tinted Moisturizer, BB Cream and CC CreamJanuary 13, 2023

 How to Use BB Cream

-BB cream should be the last step of your makeup routine.
-Start with a moisturizer, then a broad-spectrum sunscreen, then layer on a BB cream.
+BB cream should be the last step of your base makeup routine.
+Start with a moisturizer, then your favorite broad-spectrum sunscreen, then layer on a BB cream.
 Be sure to reapply your SPF throughout the day (at least every two hours) to help keep your complexion protected against the sun’s rays.

-For more coverage, you can apply concealer and powder on top of BB cream.
+Want a little more coverage?
+You can always apply concealer and powder on top of a BB cream.

 While BB creams and CC creams are similar, there’s one key difference that makes them completely unique from one another: CC creams, also known as color-correcting creams, are meant to reduce the look of redness or discoloration.